Building Your First App

 Setting up your phone for testing

-If you are building an application having to do with making, receiving, routing or managing phone calls we recommend you login to the RingCentral unified app sandbox via the web to:
+If you are building an application having to do with making, receiving, routing or managing phone calls we recommend you login to the RingCentral unified app via the web to:

 • Access voicemail.